Raking snow from roofs helps prevent ice dam formation and also improves the efficiency of solar electric panels.

 Arnold's Home Improvement offers our professional snow removal services for roofs all throughout the Greater Toledo area.

 Contact us to schedule an inspection and estimate today!
-Our service area includes Findlay, Toledo, Bowling Green and nearby towns and cities.
+Our service area includes Sylvania, Toledo, Temperance and nearby towns and cities.

 We work from the ground whenever possible, carefully using long snow rakes that resemble garden hoes.
 Our workers are instructed to remove small amounts of snow at a time to avoid being hit or by falling snow or ice.
 We are particularly careful to avoid dislodging roof shingles and gutters.
 If it is necessary to work from the roof, proper safety gear is used to prevent accidents and care is taken to locate skylights, dryer vents, and roof vents beforehand.

 Our snow removal methods ensure the safety of our workers and won’t damage your roof.
 Contact us before the snow begins to fall so we can map your roof and inspect the shingles and gutters.
 With this preparation, we can more effectively handle snow removals when the need arises.

 Snow on your roof normally does not pose a problem.
 When your roof is subject to temperature differentials between the area over the attic and the bottom few feet near the eave, however, it may be vulnerable to ice dams and damaging water leaks.

 As snow melts across the upper reaches of the roof, it trickles down toward the eave.
 If the roof temperature at the eave is below freezing, that trickle freezes like a mini glacier until layer upon layer gradually builds up and a "dam" of ice forms.